Thea Lim at Racialicious posted this travel advertisement for Newfoundland-Labrador, Canada:

 …I was told by Dehatkadons, a traditional chief of the Onondaga Iroquois, “You cannot discover an inhabited land.
 Otherwise I could cross the Atlantic and ‘discover’ England.”
 That such an obvious point has eluded European consciousness for five centuries reveals that the history we have been taught is really myth… those vanquished by our civilization see that its myth of discovery has transformed historical crimes into glittering icons.

-The use of the myth of discovery in advertising like this demonstrates just how deeply many of us have internalized it.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+The use of the myth of discovery in advertising like this demonstrates just how deeply many of us have internalized it.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.